PERU CLASSIC ESPRESSO

 JUMARP

-JUMARP is a coop located in the Amazonian Andes in northern Peru.
-The coop were formed by 35 small farmers in 2003 and now has over 236 coop members.
-The coop has recently invested in wet mill, storage, and cupping lab infrastructure with speciality coffee premiums used to supply members with fertilisers and hands-on training through on-farm visits.
+JUMARP is a cooperative located in the Amazonian Andes in northern Peru.
+It was formed by 35 small farmers in 2003, and now has over 350 members.
+The coop has recently invested in wet mill, storage, and cupping lab infrastructure by way of speciality coffee premiums, used to supply members with fertilisers and hands-on training through on-farm visits.

 HISTORY OF COFFEE IN PERU